3MAH/fedoo/docs/Overview.rst

 .. image:: _static/fedOOLogos.png

-FEDOO is an open source Finite Element library developed in Python.
+Fedoo is a free open source Finite Element library developed in Python.
-It has originally been developed to allow easy creation and resolution of problems with the Proper Orthogonal Decomposition algorithm (based on a separated decomposition) and is now also mainly developed for standard finite element features.

 It is mainly dedicated for mechanical problems but is easily developpable for other kind of problems (thermal laws already includes).

-One of the main application of FEDOO is to simulate the mechanical behavior of microstructures VER behavior, in the context of Architectured materials.
+One of the main application of FEDOO is to simulate the mechanical response of heterogeneous materials.
+For that purpose, fedoo is part of the 3mah set that also include microgen for the CAD and meshing of heterogeneous materials and simcoon for the non linear material constitutive models in finite strain.

 Main features
 ______________

-* FEDOO is written in Python 3
+* Entirely written in Python 3
 * Implicit finite element Solver for Static and Dynamics poblems
-* Geometrical non linearities
-* Based on the SIMCOON library for finite strain constitutive laws (simcoon is developped in C++ allowing a fast execution)
+* Finite strain constitutive laws based on the simcoon library (simcoon is developped in C++ allowing a fast execution)
+* Geometrical non linearities based on the simcoon library
-* Constitutive equation library including elasto-plastic law, composites law, ...
+* Wide constitutive equation library including composites law, elasto-plastic law, ...
-* Include many type of elements like cohesive elements, 2D, 3D, beam, plate, ...
+* Include many type of elements like 2D, 3D, beam, plate, cohesive elements, ...
-* Homogeneisation: Easy application of periodic boundary conditions and fast automatic extraction of mean tangeant matrices
+* Homogeneisation: Easy application of periodic boundary conditions and fast automatic extraction of mean tangent matrices
-* Embedded results visualization using the powerfull pyvista library
+* Embedded results visualization using the powerfull pyvista library (pyvista should be installed for that feature)
 * Multi-point constraints
-* Mesh import/export from VTK and GMSH formats (and others)
+* Easy Mesh import/export from VTK and GMSH formats (and others)
 * Easy scripting
-* Good compromise between a reasonable execution time (not the fastest) and an open and lisible code.
+* Good compromise between a reasonable execution time and an open and lisible code. fedoo is not the fastest finite element software and doesn't intend to be, but a particular attention is paid to the computational cost.
+* Contact in 2D (contact algorithm will be improved and extended to 3D in future versions)
 * And many other....